Efficient exploration of reionization parameters for the upcoming 21 cm observations using a photon conserving semi-numerical model SCRIPT: Model with recombination and feedback

 There is one more effect we need to account for, which is the photon absorption inside the source cells where they originate.
 If we naively apply the above equation, these would correspond to $x_{ij} \to 0$ and the effect of recombinations would be absent.
-Instead, we modify the computation of the number of ionizing photons available in the source cells as \citep{2016MNRAS.460.1328D} \be n_{\mathrm{ion}, j} \longrightarrow n_{\mathrm{ion}, j} \frac{\epsilon \Delta x}{\lambda (1 - \e^{- \epsilon \Delta x / \lambda})}, \ee where $\Delta x$ is the cell size and $\epsilon$ is a fudge factor.
-The value of $\epsilon$ is tuned so that the results are independent of the resolution used.
-We find the value to be $\epsilon = 0.3$.
+Instead, we modify the computation of the number of ionizing photons available in the source cells as \citep{2016MNRAS.460.1328D}